 Term Definition Access and functional needs population (AFN) Individuals, including, but not limited to, those who have developmental or intellectual disabilities, physical disabilities, chronic conditions, or injuries; who have limited English proficiency or are non-English speaking; who are older adults, children, or people living in institutionalized settings; or who are low income, homeless, or transportation disadvantaged, including, but not limited to, those who are dependent on public transit or pregnant.
 (California Government Code 8593.3(f)(1) and Asset (utility) Electric lines, equipment, or supporting hardware.
 At-risk species See "high-risk species."
 Benchmarking A comparison between one electrical corporation's protocols, technologies used, or mitigations implemented, and other electrical corporations' similar endeavors.
-Calibration Adjustment of a set of code input parameters to maximize the resulting agreement of the code calculations with observations in a specific scenario.
-1 Catastrophic wildfire A fire that caused at least one death, damaged over 500 structures, or burned over 5,000 acres.
-Circuit miles The total length in miles of separate transmission and/or distribution circuits, regardless of the number of conductors used per circuit (i.e., different phrases).
+Calibration Adjustment of a set of code input parameters to maximize the resulting agreement of the code calculations with observations in a specific scenario.9 Catastrophic wildfire A fire that caused at least one death, damaged over 500 structures, or burned over 5,000 acres.

-1 Adapted from T. G. Trucano, L. P. Swiler, T. Igusa, W. L. Oberkampf, and M. Pilch, 2006, "Calibration, validation, and sensitivity analysis: What's what,", vol. 91, no. 10-11, pp. 1331-1357.
+&lt;sup>9 Adapted from T. G. Trucano, L. P. Swiler, T. Igusa, W. L. Oberkampf, and M. Pilch, 2006, "Calibration, validation, and sensitivity analysis: What's what,", vol. 91, no. 10-11, pp. 1331-1357.